Valley Park still bringing community together

 Deal’s reference to the “front barn” alludes to the fact that before becoming a park, Valley Park was a family-owned farm.
 A 64-acre expanse, it opened to the public in 1978.
 As it is owned by Putnam County Parks, it receives part of its funding from the county.

 “We are currently fundraising and seeking grant opportunities to revamp the amphitheater in the back of the park so that we can host community theater.
-We are also in the process of transferring our website to the CIVICREC platform, which will allow people to sign up for text message and email alerts about upcoming activities and announcements.”
+We are also in the process of transferring our website to the CIVICREC platform, which will allow people to sign up for text message and email alerts about upcoming activities and announcements,” Deal explained.

 Those alerts might come in handy with the number of events being offered at Valley Park this fall.

-Note: EDITOR’S NOTE: Some of the events listed in this story could change as a result of Putnam County’s status on the West Virginia Division of Health and Human Resource’s county alert map system.
-Please check with Valley Park’s Facebook page or website for updated information.